 How to Repair MySQL Database

-There are several methods how to repair a database in MySQL.
+There are several methods for repairing a MySQL database.
 However, keep in mind that these methods are not a quick fix and can result in data loss.
-If the database tables are corrupt often, identify the reason for the occurrence.
+If the database tables are often corrupt, identify the cause.

 Before making any changes and starting repairs, create a copy of the directory: